Martin Scorsese’s fight against Marvel isn’t really about Marvel movies

 Many of our grandfathers thought all gangster movies were the same, often calling them “despicable”.
 Some of our great grandfathers thought the same of westerns, and believed the films of John Ford, Sam Peckinpah, and Sergio Leone were all exactly the same.
 I remember a great uncle to whom I was raving about Star Wars.
 He responded by saying, “I saw that when it was called 2001, and, boy, was it boring!”
 Superheroes are simply today’s gangsters/cowboys/outer space adventurers.
 Some superhero films are awful, some are beautiful.
 Like westerns and gangster movies (and before that, just MOVIES), not everyone will be able to appreciate them, even some geniuses.
 And that’s okay. ❤️

+Scorsese’s comments reached Marvel chief creative officer Kevin Feige, who responded to them on Sunday.

+“I think it’s unfortunate,” Feige said of Scorsese’s take the Hollywood Reporter during an interview on one of the publication’s podcasts.
+“I think myself and everyone who works on these movies loves cinema, loves movies, loves going to the movies, loves to watch a communal experience in a movie theater full of people.”

-While Gunn frames this clash between filmmakers as a generational conflict, the real issue fueling these major directors’ seemingly-out-of-the-blue backlash against Marvel is something both camps might agree on: Audiences aren’t going to theaters to see movies like they used to, and movie studios are compensating by pivoting away from original stories toward surefire bets.
+While Gunn frames this clash between filmmakers as a generational conflict, and Feige’s response is based on audience appeal, the real issue fueling Coppola and Scorsese’s seemingly-out-of-the-blue backlash against Marvel is something that all involved parties might agree on: Audiences aren’t going to theaters to see movies like they used to, and movie studios are compensating by pivoting away from original stories toward surefire bets.
 And those tend to be very expensive superhero movies, sequels, and adaptations or remakes.

 It’s possible to love Marvel movies and also be terrified of a future where no one makes anything but Marvel movies.
-(If non-stop Marvel movies sound great to you, please go to a 29-hour marathon of them to find out what it’s really like.)
-Scorsese’s comments and the reaction they triggered are evidence that this is what happens when you dismiss the joy and glee these movies bring to massive amounts of viewers.
+(If non-stop Marvel movies sound great to you, please attend a 29-hour marathon of them to find out what it’s really like.)
+Scorsese’s comments and the reaction they’ve triggered are evidence that this is what happens when you dismiss the joy and glee that Marvel movies bring to massive amounts of viewers.

 The fight about Marvel is really about how the movie industry works